 C is an imperative language that supports structured programming and has a static type system.
 It has often been described as a ‘high-level assembler’, in that the semantic gap between a program and the executable code is small (as in a traditional assembler), but having the advantages of a high-level language: machine independence and structured programming control constructs.

 The small semantic gap between program and executable code means that the resulting executables are compact and fast, making C a popular language for developing operating systems and embedded applications.
 There is a desire to maintain this advantage of the language.
-Consequently as the language has developed there is a strategy of avoiding the addition of overheads that do not directly contribute to the behavior of the application and to maintain backwards compatibility, as embedded systems in particular can be in development and maintenance for a very long time.
+Consequently as the language has developed there is a strategy of avoiding the addition of overheads that do not directly contribute to the behaviour of the application and to maintain backwards compatibility, as embedded systems in particular can be in development and maintenance for a very long time.
 This document proposes restrictions that should be imposed on development in an environment where run-time failure is unacceptable.

 Some key features of the language are: